 A Hidden Gem

 With the food being this good, I am so glad I found this place.
 When I initially discovered their food counter, it was completely by accident.
 I believed this happened on a day when I needed gas to get back to work after mailing something at the post office across the street.
-When I saw the food counter containing pork chops that looked like my mom used to make, I couldn't resist and got a plate lunch and tasted some of best fried pork chops that I've had in a long time.
-The initial meal impressed me so much that I try go there for lunch whenever I can.
+When I saw the food counter containing pork chops that looked like my mom used to make, I couldn't resist and got a plate lunch.
+That meal consisted of some of the best fried pork chops that I've had in a long time.
+This made a huge impression on me, consequentially making it a prime destination for lunch whenever I'm nearby.
 By the way, it only offers take-out service, which is fine with me because the environment there isn't conducive with dining.

 I recently had the baked chicken with green beans and rice and gravy, and it was one best meals that I've had for the week.
 The baked chicken was seasoned and very tender (so much that the meat falls off the bone) and was moist, not dry.
 The chicken had just the right amount of oil that made it juicy, but not greasy.
 I also really liked the rice and gravy, for it was nicely seasoned with just enough salt to make it tasty (I hate it when anything is over-salted).
 The rice and chicken are a great combination that I highly recommend.

-For all of its faults, the Amoco Food Express is a great place to get breakfast or lunch.
-If you can look past the panhandlers and everything else that gives the place a negative vibe, you'll be rewarded with a great meal.
+For all of its faults, the Amoco Food Express is a great place to get lunch (or breakfast).
+If you can look past the panhandlers and everything else that gives the place a negative vibe, you'll be rewarded with a great culinary experience.